And greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plane.

 The turtles will be smart enough not to show up.

-And at some point the beach will fix itself.
+And at some point, the beach will fix itself.

-Some point it'll all be repair.
+Some point, it'll all be repaired.

 We dredge the inlet.